Skip to main content

 • Validity: A Principal Components Analysis showed that 10 refined RESBA items account for over 80% of the variance across emotional, social, and behavioral domains.

-• Practical Utility: The RESBA offers clear, consistent data ideal for IEP documentation, treatment planning, progress reviews, and reporting to stakeholders.
+• Practical Utility: The RESBA offers clear, consistent data ideal for IEP documentation, treatment planning, progress reviews, and reporting to referral sources.

 Oxbow Academy: Specialized Care with a Data-Driven Approach

-Oxbow Academy specializes in treating adolescent boys dealing with Problematic Sexual Behavior, often alongside:
+Oxbow Academy specializes in treating adolescent boys dealing with Problematic Sexual Behavior, often with co-occurring issues like:

 • Neurodivergence (e.g., autism spectrum, NLD, ADHD)